coralproject/coralproject-site-2016/_products/2ask.md

 By combining Ask with Trust and Talk, you can easily identify the best people to respond, and send them your questions in just a few clicks.

-Ask is about to launch in an open beta.
+Ask will launch in an open beta at the end of August 2016.

 ## Join the community of Ask makers